146 - 148 York Street, Cambridge, CB1 2PY

 Nurse appointments can be booked up to 7 days in advance.

-From June 2023, we will be introducing a small number of GP appointments available to book online for those patients with online access.
+We have a small number of GP appointments available to book online for those patients with online access.
 Please visit the ‘Online forms’ tab for how to set this up.

 We are following the national Infection Prevention Control (IPC) Guidance for all healthcare settings which will help to ensure the safety of our staff and patients at all times.